enum314/nemesis/README.md

 # Nemesis

-A modern Node.js application template with Docker configuration and GitHub workflows.
+A modern Node.js application template designed to jumpstart your projects with best practices and ready-to-use infrastructure.

-## 🚀 Features
+## 🚀 About This Template

-- **Node.js**: Using Node.js 22 for latest JavaScript/TypeScript features
+This is a template repository that provides a solid foundation for building modern Node.js applications.
+It's designed to be forked or used as a starting point for new projects, saving you hours of initial setup and configuration.

+The template offers:

+- **Ready-to-use infrastructure** with Docker, CI/CD workflows, and deployment scripts
-- **PNPM**: Fast and efficient package management with PNPM 10
+- **Modern tech stack** with Node.js 22 and PNPM 10
-- **Docker**: Multi-stage Docker setup for development and production
+- **Development best practices** baked in from the start
-- **CI/CD**: GitHub Actions workflows for testing, linting, and deployment
+- **Production-ready configuration** for immediate deployment
-- **Production-Ready**: Optimized for performance and maintainability
+- **Pterodactyl integration** for easy hosting on game server panels

 ## 📋 Prerequisites